 Well said!
 What solutions would you suggest?

-- Increase your knowledge and interest by studying about investment.
+- Increase your knowledge and interest by studying investments.

 - Attend AGM of funds, ask questions, ask what is ‘expense ratio of the fund’.

-What has your experience with mutual funds being like?
+What has your experience with mutual funds been like?
 Share your lessons and hurdles with us and suggest your solutions!

-Cowrywise helps you invest in mutual funds with as low as NGN100 and we provide a fine mix anyone can choose from.
-Download the Cowrywise app from Google Play Store or the Apple App Store and start saving and investing, or visit the Cowrywise website.
+Cowrywise helps you invest in mutual funds with as low as NGN1000 and we provide a fine mix anyone can choose from.